Blog

 }

-As you can see, we resolve the current keyWindow and use it to fetch a rootViewController and try to cast it to a documentBrowser.
-With this in place, we can also provide a way to dismiss documents.
+In this code, we resolve the current keyWindow to fetch a rootViewController that we then try to cast to a documentBrowser.
+With this, we can also setup a way to dismiss documents.

-All we have to do now, is to add the protocol to any type, to let it access the document browser:
+All we have to do now, is to make any type implement the protocol to access the browser:

 struct MyView: View, DocumentGroupInspector {